mikecarti/obsidian/Machine Learning/RMSProp.md

 Modification on [[AdaGrad (Adaptive Gradient)]] with balancing coefficient $\alpha$ for exponential fade out (kind of similar to [[Gradient Descent with Momentum]]).

+RMSProp uses the second moment by with a decay rate to speed up from AdaGrad